aurelio-amerio/techytok/_posts/2019-12-20-lesson-scope.md

 A variable in a **local scope** is only accessible in that scope and in other scopes eventually defined inside it.

-In Julia there are several constructs which introduce a scope:
+In Julia there are several constructs which introduces a scope:

 | Construct                                                    | Scope type | Scope blocks it may be nested in |
 | :----------------------------------------------------------- | :--------- | :------------------------------- |